muhammadhaider02/Fine-Tuning-BERT-for-Automated-News-Classification/BERT-Base_Reuters/BERT-Base_Reuters.md

 # Fine-Tuning BERT-Base for Reuters News Classification - Implementation Report

-This document describes the implementation of BERT-base fine-tuning on a **filtered Reuters-21578 dataset** (classes with ≥50 samples) using advanced training techniques including focal loss, class weighting, label smoothing, gradient checkpointing, and 3-fold cross-validation ensemble.
+This document describes the implementation of BERT-base fine-tuning on the Reuters-21578 dataset with advanced training techniques including focal loss, class weighting, label smoothing, and 3-fold cross-validation ensemble.

 ---